The Best Digital Bathroom Scales of 2021

 The Withings Body+ smart scale is clever and comprehensive.
 Fitness and health experts recommend that you weigh yourself in the morning after using the bathroom, before putting on any clothing, and before consuming anything.
 Before putting on clothing is also a good time to check the weather; the Body+ does this for you.
 It isn't a detailed forecast, but it does give you a rough idea of temperatures, cloud cover, and precipitation.
 In most cases, that is enough information on which to base any clothing choices left to make.
 How clever is that?
 Learn your weight and what to wear at the same time.
 Having both bits of data input can serve as motivation and structure to your morning.
 If you lose interest in your weight, the weather will keep you coming back.
 If you tend to discount the importance of monitoring the weather, looking at your weight will bring the weather into the front of your mind.
 Use technology to your advantage.

 Getting weather on your Withings scale requires connecting it to your WiFi network.
 The upshot of this is that your data is automatically synced to the HealthMate App without needing your smartphone right nearby.
 Everything else about the Withings Body+ works fine.
 However, our team members' perceptions of the appearance of this product varied.
 Everyone appreciated the simple look, but some thought it seemed bigger than necessary.
-Slick integration of weight capture and weather forecast delivery technologies make this a smart choice for the discerning, routine-oriented user.
+Slick integration of weight capture and weather forecast delivery technologies makes this a smart choice for the discerning, routine-oriented user.

 The Renpho Bluetooth Smart Scale is compact, slim, and syncs to a smartphone app via Bluetooth.
 In terms of accuracy, the readiness of the data, and other data features, it competes directly with the Eufy Smart Scale.
 For the most part, the Renpho should be considered right alongside other high-scoring contenders.
 This Renpho is a decent deal.
 Its price is in line with the other smart-scale options, and its performance is better than some of the non-app-enabled options.
 Technological advancements in monitoring health and fitness are surely trickling down to lower-priced options.